DaliaBasa/Active-Directory/ActiveDirectory.md

 The Kerberos realm is a logical set of objects, the boundary of the realm is the master KDC.
 Much like Directory Services, realms can be hierarchical (parent-child relationship) or non-hierarchical, Kerberos supports authentication across realms, it’s called ‘cross-realm authentication’.
 To perform the cross-realm authentication, a KDC needs to hold other KDC principal entry.

 # Active Directory
-Active Directory is the leading directory service solution made by Microsoft.
+Active Directory is the leading LDAP directory service solution made by Microsoft.
 It was first introduced in Windows 2000 Server edition as an implementation of X.500 directory.
 Active Directory uses LDAP as its primary access protocol.
-Active Directory stores information about a variety of objects in the network such as user accounts, computer accounts, groups, and all related credential information used by Kerberos.
+Active Directory stores information about a variety of objects in the network such as user accounts, computer accounts, and groups in databases called Domain Controller (DC).
+Active Directory uses the Kerberos protocol for authentication.

+Active Directory Domain Services (AD DS) is the main directory services product.
+While Active Directory Lightweight Directory Services (AD LDS) is the lightweight version of the Active Directory Domain Services product, it can be used for other purposes (migrating). </br>
+Microsoft has introduced Azure Active Directory, which is an off-premise (cloud) directory services product, it’s different from the Active Directory Domain Services (AD DS)  product. </br>

-Active Directory can be deployed in one of five forms: Active Directory Domain Services (AD DS), Active Directory Lightweight Directory Services (AD LDS), Active Directory Federation Services (AD FS), Active Directory Rights Management Services (AD RMS), Active Directory Certificate Services (AD CS).
+Active Directory Federation Services (AD FS), Active Directory Rights Management Services (AD RMS), and Active Directory Certificate Services (AD CS) are products that can be deployed on top of the Active Directory Domain Services, as they provide services that perform a higher secure environment.
-The repository will focus on AD DS as it’s the most common product of Active Directory.

 # Active Directory Features
 ## Single Sign-On (SSO)